-10. Political affiliations and activities: beld in or financial contributions and services rendered to all political parties or election committees during the last ter parts.
+10. Political affiliations and activities:

+List all memberships and offices held in or financial contributions and services rendered to all political parties or election rommittees during the last ten pears.

 -- I am, and have been throughout the last ten years (and prior to that time), a registered Democrat.
-I have not held any office in or rendered any services to a political party or election committee during that period other than participating in fundraising acmivities for Citizens for Sachs-Mitchell during the 1986 Maryland gubernatorial primary campaign.
+I have not held any office in or rendered any services to a political party or election committee during that period other than participating in fundamenting accivities for Citizens for Sachs-Mitchell during the 1986 Maryland gubernatorial primary campaign.
 The following is a list of the political contributions I have made during that period: